BuyAnotherCouch/MechaCar_Statistical_Analysis-/README.md

 ![ttest4](/resources/ttest4.PNG)

 ## Study Design: MechaCar vs Competition
-One of the main metrics that would be of interest to a consumer when choosing a car is affordability, so in this study I have chosen to focus on how cost affects MechaCar and its competition.
+One of the main metrics that would be of interest to a consumer when choosing a car is affordability, so in this study I have chosen to focus on how cost affects the consumer's decision to choose MechaCar over its competition.

+The following hypotheses and significance level will be used for our tests:
-H0 : Cost does not affect the consumer's decision to choose MechaCar over its competitors.
+- H0 : Cost does not affect the consumer's decision to choose MechaCar over its competitors.
-Ha : Cost does affect the consumer's decision to choose MechaCar over its competitors.
+- Ha : Cost does affect the consumer's decision to choose MechaCar over its competitors.
+- Significance level: 0.05

 Since we will be analysing how cost impacts the consumer's behaviour in MechaCar's many competitors, we will need to use a statistical test that allows us to determine if there is a statistical difference in the means from multiple samples.
 Therefore, we will be using the ANOVA test.